c-wenlong/tp/docs/DeveloperGuide.md

 </div>

-Step 4. `LogicManager` calls on `BoltCommand.execute()`, which updates the addressbook with the new number of bolts.
+Step 4. `LogicManager` calls on `BoltCommand.execute()`, which updates the  with the new number of bolts.

 #### Design considerations: